fkretlow/figurato/README.md

 # figurato
 A figured bass font for Dorico
+(Tested only on Windows)

 Use the font in text objects or with the lyrics popover.
 n = natural